cbjrobertson/ftr_classifier/README.md

 # ftr_classifier
-This is a natural language classifier, which uses key-word methods to classify future-referring sentences in terms of whether they utilize the present tense, future tense, or express epistemic modality.
+This is a natural language classifier, which uses key-word methods to classify future-referring sentences in terms of whether they use the present tense, future tense, or express epistemic certainty or uncertainty.

 ## installation